sharetribe/flex-docs/src/docs/ftw-routing/how-routing-works-in-ftw/index.md

 ## Loading the code that renders a new page

-FTW templates use route-based code splitting.
+SWT uses route-based code splitting.
 Different pages are split away from the main code bundle and those page-specific code chunks are loaded separately when the user navigates to a new page for the first time.

 This means that there might be a fast flickering of a blank page when navigation happens for the first time to a new page.
-To remedy that situation, FTW templates have forced the page-chunks to be [preloaded](https://loadable-components.com/docs/prefetching/#manually-preload-a-component) when the mouse is over **NamedLink**.
+To remedy that situation, SWT forces the page-chunks to be [preloaded](https://loadable-components.com/docs/prefetching/#manually-preload-a-component) when the mouse is over **NamedLink**.
 In addition, **Form** and **Button** components can have a property